walkswiththebear/ConsecutiveSequences/README.md

 ### Algorithms

-#### `numberOfPermutations(numElements)`

-Returns the number of permutations of `numElements`, that is, `numElements!`.
-The return type is bigInt.

-This function is provided
-here because it is sometimes more efficient to calculate the size of the complement of a set of permutations that one is interested in than to calculate the size of that set directly.
-The function

-`numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo`

-below is an example.

-##### Precondition
- - `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and `numElements` >= 1.

-***

-#### `numberOfPermutationsWithNoConsecutiveSequences(numElements)`

-Returns the number of permutations of `numElements` elements that have no consecutive sequences.
-The result type is bigInt.

-The implementation is based on the
-<a href="https://www.quora.com/What-is-the-probability-that-a-shuffled-music-album-will-have-at-least-two-songs-in-their-original-relative-consecutive-order" target="_blank">recurrence relation given by Jed Yang on Quora</a>.
-Since the recursive formula for calculating the result for n elements refers to the value for n&minus;1 and n&minus;2 elements, a straightforward implementation is exponential in n.
-This function implements a bottom-up version that uses constant space and linear time.

-##### Precondition
- - `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and `numElements` >= 1.

-***

 #### `numberOfPermutationsThatMeetAnMcsSpecificationByLengthsAndCounts(numElements, mcsSpecificationByLengthsAndCounts)`

-An MCS-specification by lengths and counts is a map that specifies, for each possible length, the number of maximal consecutive sequences of that length.
-This function returns the number of permutations of `numElements` elements that meet a given MCS-specification by lengths and counts.
+An MCS-specification by lengths and counts for an integer numElements describes the maximal consecutive sequences in a permutation of numElements elements.
+It specifies how many maximal consecutive sequences of each possible length the permutation contains.

+This function returns the number of permutations of numElements elements that meet a given MCS-specification by lengths and counts.
 The result type is bigInt.

+This is not our most general algorithm for counting permutations with a specified configuration of maximal consecutive sequences.
+However, when it is applicable, it is easier to use than the most general algorithm.
+An example for a use case of this algorithm is the question, "How many permutations of n elements are there that have exactly m consecutive pairs and no consecutive sequences of length greater than 2?"
+See the example below for how exactly it's done.

 The argument `mcsSpecificationByLengthsAndCounts` must be a map (i.e., a js object) whose keys are a subset of the set {2, ..., `numElements`}.
 For each key k, the value of k is interpreted as the